 The Urban Ministry Program at Wesley enables students to learn where urban, political and church mission intersect.
 Wesley's urban ministry students learn to engage the poor and the powerful, to meet the needs of diverse cultures, and to answer their call to dynamic, applied ministry in the complex social systems of the city.
 Wesley's Urban Ministry Program provides supervised study, specialized coursework, and an urban ministry field placement.

 Based in the Mount Vernon Square neighborhood in Washington, D.C., the program functions as a specialization within any of Wesley's master-level programs.
-Students should declare their intent to participate in the Urban Ministry Program prior to completing 30 credit hours of their degree program by submitting the form to the Registrar's Office.
+M.Div. and M.T.S. students must declare their intent to participate in the Urban Ministry Program prior to completing 30 credit hours of their degree program and M.A. students must declare their intent within their first semester by submitting the form to the Registrar's Office.